COFREND/ONDE-format/File format.md

 - The fourth column gives the HDF5 implementation : D stands for dataset while A points to an information stored as an attribute.
 - The fifth column gives the HDF5 type
+- The sixth column gives the number of dimensions
-- The sixth column provides information on the size or the content of the datafield.
+- The seventh column provides information on the size or the content of the datafield.
 For a string with a value that is imposed, it will provide this value.\
   For other datafields, it will be the size of the data.
 The size is provided in brackets with dimensions separated by commas.
 The dimension of a scalar data will therefore be described by [^1].
 Dimensions are provided in Fortran